 Green Tables Committee is a chapter-led initiative that was created to deepen the relationship between locally grown food at farms and gardens with school and community-food programs, restaurants and kitchen tables.
 Chapters that participate in Green Tables offer programs and events that unite communities with fresh, sustainable foods and foodways through cooking classes, demonstrations, tastings, community-gardening projects, farmers’ market programming and more.

 Membership Committee is Board appointed, and leads the annual LDNY new membership drive per the Chapter goals for growth and inclusion of a wide array of professions that intersect with the food, wine/spirits/beverage and hospitality industries.
 Their work includes initial outreach to the membership as well as through LDNY digital channels, managing incoming applications and Dame letters of recommendation, meeting prospective Dames, and presenting their recommendations for a new group of Dames to the Board for approval.
-Organizes orientation materials for new Dames and an initial informal welcome event.
-Works with ad hoc Induction Event chair(s) on a special ceremony in honor of the new Dames, to which the entire membership is invited, and to match them with committees as active members.
+The Membership Committee organizes orientation materials for new Dames and an initial informal welcome event and also works with ad hoc Induction Event chair(s) on a special ceremony in honor of the new Dames, to which the entire membership is invited, and to match them with committees as active members.